kynanvwright/rule-post/README.md

 - Permit editing prior to submission (be careful of permissions here)
 - Anonymity toggle (default ON to start)
   - optionally allows teams to identify themselves
-  - should this always be false for RC?
 - Add amendment/interpretation/neither tag on enquiry closure, to allow filtering later

 ### 📑 Enquiries & Responses
 - Add per-user limits on new enquiries and attachments per day
 - Allow multiple attachments to be uploaded without reselection
-- Alias the documentIDs for breadcrumbs (e.g. `RE#120-R1.2`)
-- Remove title requirement from responses and comments

 ### 🎨 UI / UX
 - Set navigation pane to minimum of:
   - Current width
   - Smallest width where all title text shown
 - Add filters/search to navigation pane
-- Align flutter with backend, so that buttons are greyed out or hidden if user is not permitted to use them (use custom claims)
 - In navigation pane, allow final RC response to be labelled 'interpretation' or 'amendment'
 - Add subheaders to navigation pane for rounds
 - Add symbols with colour-coding for colour-blind folks